retypeapp/action-build/README.md

 Configuration of the project should be done in the projects [`retype.json`](https://retype.com/configuration/project) file.

-### `base`

-The [`base`](https://retype.com/configuration/project#base) subfolder path appended to URL's.

-The `base` is required if the target host will prefix a path to your website, such as the repository name with GitHub Pages hosting.

-For instance, https://example.com/docs/ would require `base: docs` to be configured.
-The path https://example.com/en/ would require `base: en` to be configured.

-The `base` can also be configured in the project `retype.json` file.

 ### `license`

 Specifies the license key to be used with Retype.